JESUS’ PRAYER REQUEST!

-In one of the congregations I served as Pastor, one of our Deacons, who came to Canada from Scotland, complete with his unique accent, would rise during a service every few months and quote Psalm 133!
+In one of the congregations I served as pastor, one of our deacons who came to Canada from Scotland, who, with his Scottish accent, would rise during a service from time to time and quote Psalm 133!
 I knew it was coming and I stopped my words and waited for him.
 What an important message!
 Unity!
 In fact, that church had a wonderful unity.
-I felt it from the very first Sunday I stood in that pulpit.
+I felt it from the very first Sunday I stood in the pulpit.
 Because of that unity God was able, within His self-imposed restriction of not violating human free will, to do an amazing work of grace in many lives.
 As Psalm 133:3b says, “There the Lord commanded the blessing!”

 Yours for the unity of all believers, “that the world may know…”,